fairb-dev/Fairfoundry/README.md

 Fairfoundry is a settlement layer for OEM ↔ Factory production where a third‑party QA signs off on lots.
 It holds OEM funds in escrow, tracks lot testing, lets any registered party request a re‑inspection on a deterministic sample, and then settles payment to the factory (with discounts and defect penalties) only after QA and challenge windows clear.
 It also supports QA staking/slashing and an optional price oracle freshness check.

+### Why Fairbuild

+Fairbuild (fairb.com) helps OEMs and manufacturers of precision, high‑volume products make production agreements **transparent, standardized, and enforceable**.
+By encoding a normalized contract on‑chain—covering escrow, milestones, ERS/QA metrics, and challenge/penalty rules—Fairbuild reduces ambiguity and shortens dispute cycles.
+On‑ledger events create a shared, tamper‑evident record of lots, test results, and payments, improving supplier transparency and auditability.
+Production and contractual risk is managed through pre‑funded escrow, staking/slashing for service levels, time‑boxed challenge windows, and deterministic re‑inspection.
+The same primitives carry across the full product lifecycle—from NPI to volume to sustaining—so quality targets and ERS versions remain traceable as products evolve.

 ## Quick start (local testing with `soroban-cli`)

 > These instructions assume a recent Soroban toolchain.
 Command names can change across versions; when in doubt, run `soroban --help`.